josieek/PlanetSimulator/README.md

 Kudos to Tech With Tim

 I used his tutorial, which can be found [here](https://www.youtube.com/watch?v=WTLPmUHTPqo&t=3052s), to create the starting code, with the planets orbiting the sun.
+This was very well explained and easy to follow, even when I had little prior experience with python.

 I then added moons of mars and earth by creating the Moon class, a subclass of Planet.
 The moon class overrides the update_position method.
 Rather than taking into account the force of all planets,